 Atrial fibrillation (A-fib) is a medical condition that disrupts the rhythm of the heart, causing irregular and rapid beating in its upper chambers.
 However, a person can manage the condition using medications and by making lifestyle changes.

 People with A-fib have a higher risk of heart failure and stroke.
-In fact, their risk of stroke is around five times higher than that of people who do not have A-fib.
-However, several medications can help reduce these risks.
+In fact, their risk of stroke is around

 This article lists the medications available for A-fib and explains when to use them.
 It also discusses their potential side effects.